 1 Building Your Own AI — Getting Started

-The chapter explains why running AI locally is valuable, especially for privacy, voice privacy, offline access, cost control, customization, and learning.
-Cloud AI can offer more powerful and current models, but it sends prompts and possibly sensitive data to external servers.
-Local AI keeps prompts, voice recordings, transcripts, and responses on your machine, making it well suited for personal assistants, private note-taking, workplace prototypes, and experiments where you want control.
-The chapter also introduces large language models as systems trained on huge amounts of text that generate responses by predicting likely next words, while cautioning that they can produce confident but inaccurate answers.
+The chapter explains why local AI is valuable, especially for privacy, voice privacy, freedom from subscriptions or changing cloud service rules, and deeper technical understanding.
+It contrasts local AI with cloud AI: cloud systems often provide the most powerful and current models, while local systems keep data on your machine, work offline, avoid ongoing fees, and give you more control.
+It also introduces large language models as systems trained on huge amounts of text that generate responses by predicting likely next words, while noting that they can produce confident but inaccurate answers.
+The required hardware and software are outlined as well, with Apple Silicon Macs preferred for performance, though Intel Macs can still be used with limitations.

 Cloud AI (right) sends your prompt across the internet to a hosted inference service, and your data may be stored on the company's servers.
 Local AI (left) keeps the prompt, the model, and the response inside your machine -- no network hop, no external server, no data leaving your control.